clonazepamSkip to the navigation

 - Keep the tablet in its blister pack until you are ready to take it.
-Open the package and peel back the foil from the tablet blister.
+Open the package and peel back the foil.
 Do not push a tablet through the foil or you may damage the tablet.

-- Using dry hands, remove the tablet and place it in your mouth.
-It will begin to dissolve right away.
+- Use dry hands to remove the tablet and place it in your mouth.

 - Do not swallow the tablet whole.
 Allow it to dissolve in your mouth without chewing.

 - Swallow several times as the tablet dissolves.
 If desired, you may drink liquid to help swallow the dissolved tablet.

 If you use this medicine long-term, you may need frequent medical tests.